 One last thing on the Kingdom

 When a member of Burger King’s advertising company used an old Magical Burger King helium tank head as a mask (you can see one in the picture above), a new version of The Burger King was born in 2003.
-This reincarnated Burger King leaned towards the creepy side of things and I loved it.
+This reincarnated Burger King leaned toward the creepy side of things and I loved it.

 Burger King Kingdom Commercials Compilation